 Duties include lifting and carrying food hampers, selection and disposal of perishable foods no longer suitable for distribution, selection and arrangement of perishable foods to replace those disposed of, and general upkeep of the Client Intake area.

-Volunteers assist with the reception of donors and visitors, photocopying, stuffing envelopes, answering phones and other duties as required.
+Volunteers assist with the reception of donors and visitors, photocopying, stuffing envelopes, answering phones, data entry organizing, assembling and other duties as required.

-Volunteers assist with sorting and packaging food and other items, building food hampers, sweeping and washing floors & tables, and other general cleaning tasks.
-Volunteers are primarily responsible for one of the following positions: Hamper builder, Sorter, or Warehouse.
+Volunteers assist with sorting and re-packaging food and other items, building food hampers, sweeping and washing floors & tables, and other general cleaning tasks.
+Volunteers are primarily responsible for one of the following positions: Repackaging, Sorter, or Warehouse.
 Prior to holidays and fundraisers we have increased need for help in this area.

 Volunteers assemble Diabetic Bundles, Goodie Bags, and Baby Bundles according to prearranged instructions.
 Volunteers also repackage bulk items for dispersal to clients.